 Sometimes I forget things that I've said and replace them with others.
 Yet sometimes my memory is blindingly accurate to the fussiest detail.
 I'm just the ball between those two paddles.
 My occasional inconsistency is balanced by my innate love of repetition in anything.
 Honestly, sometimes I'm squinting so hard at the little bits that I fail to notice what the hell it is I'm looking at.

 I quit smoking in 2012, May-ish.
-As of July 2014, I am still cigarette free.
-I like it.
-I feel like my sense of smell is still recovering.
-And at any rate, I really dislike second-hand smoke getting into my head space, which always made for my being a fussy smoker.
-That person.
+As of January 2015, I am still cigarette free.
+(I really dislike second-hand smoke getting into my head space, which always made for my being a fussy smoker.)